vladrich/x11-window-search/README.md

 * `xwininfo` utility (comes w/ `xorg-x11-utils` Fedora package)
 * A patched dmenu (see below).
-* An ability to programmatically control windows either through WM or an external tool like xdotool.
+* An ability to programmatically control windows either through WM or w/ an external tool like xdotool.
+* Linux.

 ## General Installation